 • improves the quality of your sleep and the amount of your sleep

-• reduces your chronic pain suffering
+• eases chronic pain

 • soothes your autonomic nervous system